nisargvekariya01/ChatSphere/New_README.md

    - Enter username, chat, exit with `#exit` or Ctrl+C.

-## Screenshots of the new chat application
+## Pics of the new chat application
 <img src="chat.png" width=70% height=70%>
+chatvid.mp4

 ## ✅ Conclusion